alexfornuto/romm-wiki/Authentication.md

 - `ROMM_AUTH_USERNAME` and `ROMM_AUTH_PASSWORD` should be set to create the default admin user
 - `ROMM_AUTH_SECRET_KEY` is required and can be generated with `openssl rand -hex 32`

+**Note: sessions are backed by Redis, and login will not work without it.
+[See how to enable the experimental Redis backend.](https://github.com/zurdi15/romm/wiki/Experimental-Redis-Cache)**

 ### Sessions

 When the `/login` endpoint is called with valid credentials, a `session_id` is generated, stored as a cookie and sent to the browser.
 The same token is used to create a cache entry in Redis (or in-memory if Redis is disabled) which maps the token to the user.
 This way no sensitive information is stored on the client.

-It's important to note that only Redis-backed sessions will persist through container restarts, as in-memory sessions are cleared.
-[See how to enable the experimental Redis backend.]()

 ## Basic Authentication